We all enjoy seeing the Cape Primrose flowers blossom, but what can you do when they begin falling off?

 That said, abstain from overhead watering, as wet leaves are prone to leaf spot diseases.

 It is also possible that the low humidity is causing the petals to fall off.

 Humidity has a significant impact on the plant’s lifespan.
 The plant will live longer if it receives the proper amount of humidity.

 Cape Primrose prefers a moderately humid environment.
 As long as you don’t live in an arid climate, average room humidity will suffice for this plant.

 In the winter, indoor air can get exceedingly dry, so use a humidity gauge.
-Place the pot on a tray of moist stones or use a cool-mist room humidifier.
+Place the pot on a tray of wet stones or use a cool-mist room humidifier.

-Keep the plant away from heat or air conditioning vents, as well as cold drafts from doors and windows.
+Keep the plant away from heat, air conditioning vents, and cold drafts from doors and windows.

 3. Light and Location Change

 Cape Primrose thrives under bright, dappled sunlight and cool temperatures.